 And in the worst-case scenario, publishers are left with bundles of unfilled ad inventories.
 This is where video header bidding becomes a viable option for them.
 The unified auction lets publishers connect with multiple programmatic video demand partners and make them compete for in-stream and out-stream ad impressions.

 3. Video header bidding improves the user experience.
-Many people believe that implementing the technology will cause latency issues, and thus the bad user experience.
+Many people believe that implementing the technology will cause latency issues, and thus a bad user experience.

 But, 51.8% of publishers accepted that header bidding for video ads hasn’t interrupted the user experience.
 In fact, it improved the user experience because video header bidding runs the auction in parallel with the video player being loaded.